-Girls (K - Grade 5)
+Girls (K-5)

-Required: Navy, Royal Blue, Black, or Gray Polo Shirt (Short or Long sleeved) they must have the school logo.
+Required: Navy, Black, Gray, or Royal Blue Polo Shirt (Short or Long sleeved) with the school logo.

-Khaki, Navy, or black pants, shorts (no cargo pants or shorts) skirts (plaid in school colors), dresses may be worn and the short, skirt and dress length may be no shorter than the vertical length of a credit card between the bottom of the short, skirt, dress, and the crease of the back of the knee.
+Khaki or black uniform pants, skirts, skorts, or shorts (no cargo pants, shorts, or jeans), and the shorts/skort/skirt length may be no shorter than the vertical length of a credit card between the bottom of the shorts/skort/skirt and the crease on the back of the knee.

-- The waistline must be at the waist.
+- The waistline of the pants must be at the waist.

-- Tennis Shoes and closed toed shoes are acceptable.
+- All pants/shorts must be relaxed with a straight opening at the bottom.

+- Athletic shoes, closed toe shoes,

 - Crocs are not allowed.

 - All clothing must be size appropriate.